andyferris/Dictionaries.jl/README.md

   13.046 s (89996503 allocations: 2.02 GiB)
 ```

-This represents a 500x speedup between the first example with `HashDictionary` to this last
+This represents a 500x speedup between the first example with `Dictionary` to this last
 example with `Base.Dict`.